Douglas Baggio

-Douglas Baggio de Oliveira Costa (born 2 February 1995) is a Brazilian footballer who plays as striker for Grêmio Novorizontino.
+Douglas Baggio de Oliveira Costa (born 2 February 1995) is a Brazilian footballer who plays as striker for CRB.

 Club career

 Flamengo

 Douglas Baggio began his career with Flamengo, joining the youth side in 2010.
 Following his promising performances for the club in tournaments at under-17 level, which saw him score an impressive 72 goals in 2012, he was subsequently promoted to the senior team, and was also linked with several major European clubs in the media.
 He made his debut for the senior team on 16 March 2014, in a 2–2 draw with Bangu.
 In 2015, he signed a new contract extension with the club, which would see him remain with the team until 2017.

 Luverdense (First loan)

 After struggling to find space in the Flamengo first team, in February 2016, Douglas Baggio was sent on loan to Série B side Luverdense in order to gain playing time.